 The Sensor Assembly consists of two connected chambers.
-The operation of the sensor is satisfactory as long as the level of electrolyte is above the minimum indicator line and below the maximum line on the reservoir label.
+The operation of the sensor is satisfactory as long as the level of electrolyte is above the minimum indicator line on the reservoir label.

-One bottle of electrolyte, contains 130cc and the entire contents of the bottle should be added at the time of startup.
+One bottle of electrolyte, contains 130 cc.
 This quantity is sufficient for satisfactory operation.
 It is not necessary to add additional electrolyte.